Summer Heat Born Illnesses, Tips to Save Child from Heat Stress

 - Layered clothing for exercising in the heat may be avoided.
 Layering the body with clothes may not leave enough room for your body to breathe and perspire.
 You want to give your body room to perspire and not overheat it.
-Select light fabrics suited for activity.
+Select light fabrics suited for the activity.
 Buy mesh-accented workout gear.
 This can include tank tops, shorts, sports bras, light workout bottoms or quarter-length pants.

 - Dressing smart at work may be the way to handle the heat.
 If one works in an office where the temperature fluctuates, wearing an outfit that can accommodate this fluctuation is advisable.
 Selecting a light jacket or shirt, nice tank top or blouse that is appropriate for a business environment (or a short-sleeved dress shirt for a man) would be ideal.
 [Check: Heat Stroke Signs, Causes & Prevention Tips in School going Children]

 - Making sure that heavy clothing is not worn to sleep is recommended.
 One could get overheated during the night, too.
 Dressing the beds in light sheets and pillowcases for the summer months is also a good idea.
 This will help your skin and body stay cool.